 Searching for a light bite rather than a big evening meal out with the dog?
 Take a look at these wonderful options:

 Lots of our cottages near pubs are close to very welcoming dog-friendly establishments, making it easy to stop off for a pint after a long walk or day full of adventure – of course, your faithful friend will be there to hoover up the crumbs from the crisps.

 Holidays for the country hound

-Many of our properties are in the middle of the countryside or in lovely little villages, many with brilliant walks on the doorstep of National Trust routes or National Parks – there’s mountains, rivers and all sorts of exciting places to go.
-Just make sure your owner takes water for you and a map in case your nose takes you to interesting smells off the beaten track.
+Many of our properties are in the middle of the countryside or in lovely little villages, many with brilliant walks on the doorstep of interesting National Trust routes or renowned national parks – there are mountains, rivers and all sorts of exciting places to go that both you and your canine companion will love!
+Just make sure to bring along water for the dog and a map in case you take a wrong turn or venture off the beaten track.

 Holidays for every hound